thought-machine/please/docs/codelabs/genrule.md

     )
 ```

 Here we've configured our build definition to take the word count tool in as a parameter.
-It's passes to `genrule()`
+This is then passed to
-through the tools parameter.
-Please has set up some more environment variables for us.
-In this contrived example, this
+`genrule()` via the tools parameter.
+Please has set up the `$TOOLS_WC` environment variable which we can used to
+locate our tool.
+The name of this variable is based on the key in this dictionary.

-may not seem very useful however Please will perform some important tasks for us:
+In this contrived example, this may not seem very useful however Please will perform some important tasks for us:

 - If the tool is a program, Please will check it's available on the path at parse time
 - If the tool is a build rule, Please will build this rule and configure `$TOOLS_WC` so it can be invoked.
 Whether the
 tool is on the path or a build rule is transparent to you, the rule's author!

 ### Custom word count tool
-Currently, our word count rule doesn't just generate a word count: it includes a character and line count as well.
-Let's
+Currently, our word count rule doesn't just get the word count: it also gets the character and line count as well.
+I
-create a true word count tool that does:
+mentioned that these can be build rules so let's create a true word count tool that counts just words:

 ### `tools/wc.sh`
 ```shell script